Ohio CDL Laws and OVI Do not Mix. Commercial Drivers Beware:If you are an Ohio CDL operator, do not drink and drive. Period.

 Even if you are not “drunk”, “high” or “loaded”, Ohio’s BMV can, and will, disqualify a CDL driver who is alleged to have consumed alcohol and/or drugs of abuse.
+Ohio CDL Laws and OVI Do not Mix.
 Ohio Law mandates a CDL holder is to be disqualified from operating a commercial vehicle upon a conviction for OVI and/or being charged with an administrative license suspension (ALS) pursuant to Ohio’s implied consent laws pursuant to Ohio Revised Code (ORC) §4506.15, ORC §4506.16 and ORC §4506.17.

 Unfortunately, disqualification can result regardless of whether the CDL holder was driving a personal vehicle or commercial vehicle at the time of the alleged violation.
 Upon a first suspension imposed under Ohio’s general Implied Consent law (ORC §4511.191 or ORC §4506.17), or a similar law of another state or foreign jurisdiction, the period of disqualification is one year.
 Upon a second suspension imposed under Ohio’s general Implied Consent law, or a similar law of another state or foreign jurisdiction, the period of disqualification is life or any other period of time as determined by the United States Secretary of Transportation and designated by the Director of Public Safety by rule.
 Based upon further provisions in the CDL statute, these disqualification periods appear to apply to OVI convictions as well (ORC §4506.16 and ORC §4511.19).
 Furthermore, if the CDL operator has any measurable or detectable amount of alcohol in their system, they will be subjected to a 24-hour “out-of-service” disqualification.